luizgabriel/Spatial.Engine/docs/_docs/03-understanding-the-engine/index.md

 This line creates a system responsible for mantanning the `desktop::InputState` of the `desktop::PlatformContext`.
 We need to call `input.getState()` to get the read input or mouse in the game loop.

-> PS.: There is no "Input::pressed(...)" facade or singleton here.
+> There is no "Input::pressed(...)" facade or singleton here.
 Just clear dependencies throughout the code.
 > As a design mindset we tend to avoid the usage of Singletons because of its undesired effects it may cause on the application.
 >
 > See also: [Retiring the Singleton Pattern: Concrete Suggestions for What to use Instead - Peter Muldoon](https://www.youtube.com/watch?v=K5c7uvWe_hw)